 Our Lim Law team has 19 years of experience with marriage visas, including the K-3 Visa, CR-1 Visa, and IR-1 Visa Read More About Marriage Visas.

 Ask Henry Lim

 Do you have a question for Henry Lim?
-During 19 years of practicing law, he has helped more than 10,000 families move to the United States.
+During over 20 years of practicing law, he has helped more than 10,000 families move to the United States.
 You can Ask Henry a question at [email protected] or submit a video question by sending a link to one of our channels.
 For legal assistance, email or call for an appointment: 407-897-8870.
 Our first consultation is complimentary.
 Learn more about Henry Lim.